 February 1, 2009

-In case you don’t understand, I’ma make it understood again
+In case you don’t understand, I’ll make it understood again

 Right up front let me just tell you how I’m generally unreliable and a veteran procrastinator: I hollered at frozen in carbonite quite some time ago to see if he wanted to do kind of a point/counterpoint thing about 411’s star-crossed “On Video” series, after I issued some smart remark about it and he nobly rose to On’s defense.
 So he wrote some shit and sent it to me.
-In the ensuing months, love affairs were launched, puppies lost and reclaimed, missiles deployed and a black man became president.
-And eventually I decided I needed to get on it before the cow jumps over the fucking moon.
+In the ensuing months, love affairs were launched, puppies lost and reclaimed, missiles deployed, a presidential election.

 Oh, and in all that time I didn’t watch or download or stream a single piece of On Video footage, and I know there’s at least one floating around my hard-drive.
 I think it’s the Rodney Mullen one, which I did watch at one point, and downloaded years later in hopes that it was the Love Park issue and I could comb it for Kalis footage to include in this project.
 But, I didn’t even watch that.
 And, I never bought any.